SssiiiSssiii/Graduation-Project/DOCUMENTATION.md

 print(filtered)
 # Output:['المدرسة', 'نتعلم', 'الرياضيات']
 ```
-* The remove_Stop_Words() function takes a list of tokens as input and removes Arabic stop words from the list.
-The function uses the ArabicStopWords() class from the arabicstopwords package to get a list of Arabic stop words, and then filters the input list to remove any tokens that appear in the stop words list.

-* The function returns a new list containing only the tokens that were not stop words.
-If the input list contains no stop words, the function will simply return a copy of the original list.

 ## stemming(filtered_tokens) function:
 * This function takes a list of filtered tokens, creates an instance of the ISRIStemmer class (an Arabic stemmer), and uses it to stem each token in the list.